Seeed-Studio/Seeed_PCA9685/README.md

 ---
 The PCA9685 is an I2C-bus controlled 16-channel LED controller.
 It can be used as RGB or RGBA LED Drivers, Servo Drivers, etc.

+Please note that PCA9685 has a `ALL CALL I2C-bus address 0x70`, this address is for programming all the PCA9685s in the bus at the same time.
+This address is enabled by default and disabled after `PCA9685::init()` or `ServoDriver::init()`.

 ## Examples
 ---
 ### Servo
 This example drives 8 servos in turns.
 The library provides a sub-class of `class PCA9685`, named `ServoDriver`.
 In that class, `ServoDriver::setAngle()` can be used to control a servo directly.

+### Led
+PCA9685 can also drive leds with PWM.

 ## Change I2C address